Niranjana20055/cicd-failure-analyzer/README.md

 ## 🚀 Overview

-CI/CD pipelines fail all the time — flaky tests, dependency mismatches, misconfigured YAML, environment drift — and debugging them usually means a developer manually digging through logs. **CI/CD Failure Analyzer** automates that first pass: it watches for failed GitHub Actions runs, pulls the logs, uses an LLM to reason about the root cause, and posts a clear, actionable explanation (with a suggested fix) as a comment on the relevant pull request.
+When a CI/CD pipeline fails, the usual next step is a developer manually scrolling through hundreds of lines of build logs to figure out what broke. **CI/CD Failure Analyzer** automates that entirely: it listens for failed GitHub Actions runs, reads the full log, uses an LLM to reason about the root cause, and posts a clear diagnosis with a suggested fix directly as a comment on the pull request.

-The goal is to cut the time between "pipeline turned red" and "I know what broke" from minutes of log-spelunking to a single automated comment.

-## ✨ Key Features
+## ✨ What It Does

-- **Automatic failure detection** — listens for failed GitHub Actions workflow runs
+- **Receives GitHub Actions failures via webhook** — the agent is triggered automatically the moment a workflow run fails, no manual polling
-- **Log ingestion & parsing** — pulls raw CI logs via the GitHub API and extracts the relevant error context
+- **Reads the full log automatically** — pulls and parses the complete failure log through the GitHub API
-- **LLM-powered root cause analysis** — uses Llama 3.3 70B to reason over stack traces/log output and identify *why* the pipeline failed, not just *that* it failed
+- **Diagnoses the root cause using an LLM** — Llama 3.3 70B reasons over the log content to identify *why* the pipeline failed (dependency conflict, test failure, misconfiguration, etc.), not just where
-- **Automated PR comments** — posts a human-readable diagnosis and suggested fix directly on the pull request
+- **Posts the diagnosis as a PR comment** — the fix and explanation land directly where the developer is already working, no context-switching
-- **FastAPI backend** — handles GitHub webhooks, log retrieval, and orchestrates the analysis pipeline
-- **Streamlit dashboard** — lets you inspect past failures, view agent reasoning, and test the analyzer manually
+- **Dashboard of failures and patterns** — a Streamlit interface surfaces past failures and recurring root-cause patterns across runs, so teams can spot systemic issues, not just one-off bugs

 ## 🧱 Tech Stack